phoddie/runmod/readme.md

 The motivation for creating this project is a [question](https://github.com/Moddable-OpenSource/moddable/issues/116) asked by [FWeinb](https://github.com/FWeinb).
 Thank you.

 ## Host
-To build, install, and launch the `runmod` application on the ESP8266, follow the usual steps for the [network examples](https://github.com/Moddable-OpenSource/moddable/tree/public/examples#wi-fi-configuration) in the Moddable SDK.
+To build, install, and launch the `runmod` application on an ESP8266 or ESP32, follow the usual steps for the [network examples](https://github.com/Moddable-OpenSource/moddable/tree/public/examples#wi-fi-configuration) in the Moddable SDK.

 ```
 cd $MODDABLE/examples/experimental/runmod